dfinity/portal/what-is-the-ic/4_consensus/index.md

 * Low latency – A small number of rounds of exchange suffice to reach agreement.
 Consensus is normally reached within 1 to 2 seconds.
 * High throughput – Every consensus execution can handle payloads in the order of megabytes.
 * Cryptographic finality – IC consensus reaches cryptographically-guaranteed finality, that is, finalized state changes cannot be undone.
-* Byzantine fault tolerance (BFT) – The IC can tolerate up to (but less than) one third of arbitrarily faulty nodes, which is optimal in the considered partially synchronous communication model.
+* Byzantine fault tolerance (BFT) – The IC can tolerate up to (but less than) one third of arbitrarily faulty nodes.